springboardretail/github-actions/README.md

 # Heartland Retail GitHub Actions

-This is a collection of various reusable GitHub actions for use in our private repos
+This is a collection of various reusable GitHub actions used by Heartland Retail repos

 ## Usage